 How Responsible Organizations are Addressing Societal Challenges

 For decades, various management concepts have challenged the Friedman doctrine that a business’s sole obligation to society is to generate profit.
-The Environmental, Social, and Governance (ESG) movement has gained prominence in recent years, joining other approaches to sustainability and social purpose, such as Corporate Social Responsibility, B Corps, and Conscious Capitalism, in exploring an organization’s broader societal impact.
-Going beyond aspirational values statements, charitable giving, and responsible policies, ESG measurement and reporting quantifies how well an organization’s actions align with its commitments and provides a mechanism for accountability to stakeholders.
+The Environmental, Social, and Governance (ESG) movement has gained prominence in recent years, joining other approaches to sustainability and social purpose, such as Corporate Social Responsibility (CSR), B Corps, and Conscious Capitalism, in exploring an organization’s broader societal impact.
+Going beyond aspirational values statements, charitable giving, and responsible policies, social or shared value measurement, and reporting quantifies how well an organization’s actions align with its commitments and provides a mechanism for accountability to stakeholders.

 ESG models cover a wide range of critical issues:

 - Environmental – conserving natural resources, reducing waste and pollution, and adopting renewable energy sources;

 - Social – promoting diversity, equity, and inclusion; engaging in fair labor practices; and enhancing health and well-being; and

 - Governance – providing transparency and accountability, diversifying boards, and ensuring that executive compensation is equitable.